Meet our team at Childrens Clinic, P.A.! Please take a few moments to learn about our skilled practitioners and our

 Dr. Nichols’ specialty is general pediatrics including preventive medicine and treatment of acute and chronic conditions.
 Dr. Nichols serves as the Los Alamos Public Schools physician, offering guidance on issues affecting students since 1994.
 He is an adjunct assistant professor for UNM’s School of Medicine and Rocky Vista College of Osteopathic Medicine in Colorado, offering students the type of private practice experience he received at the Children’s Clinic as a student.

 Dr. Nichols loves science fiction and traveling to the sandy beaches of Hawaii.
 He is also a Green Bay Packer fan by way of marriage to his wife, Debi, a true Wisconsin Cheesehead.
 Mike and Debi have raised their two children here in Los Alamos.
 Daughter, Betsy, received a PhD and is now a school psychologist and son, Bill, has returned to Los Alamos as a pediatric dentist.
 Mike and Debi also have six wonderful grandchildren.

 Elizabeth MacLean, MD, FAAP

 Dr. Elizabeth MacLean joined the Children's Clinic in August 2017.
 She received her undergraduate degree in American History and Literature from Stanford University in 2008.
 She earned her M.D. with distinction from the University of North Carolina School of Medicine in 2014 and was inducted into the Alpha Omega Alpha Medical Honor Society.
 She completed her Pediatrics Residency at Ann & Robert H. Lurie Children's Hospital of Chicago (Northwestern University) in 2017.
 During residency, Dr. MacLean earned certificates in both Advocacy and Primary Care.
 She volunteered for the American Academy of Pediatrics Department of Federal Affairs working on health policy issues that benefit children.
 In 2017, she spent one month as a volunteer physician at a community clinic in rural Bolivia.

 Dr. MacLean is a board-certified pediatrician and a fellow of the American Academy of Pediatrics.
 She specializes in general pediatrics including preventive medicine and treatment of acute and chronic conditions.
-Dr. MacLean lives in Santa Fe with her husband, Nick.
+Dr. MacLean lives in Santa Fe with her husband, Nick, and son, Teddy.
 They enjoy hiking, skiing and exploring New Mexico.